Honours Thesis

 Indicate Your Potential Supervisors on Your Application

-As part of your online application you will be asked to list six to eight potential supervisors.
+As part of your online application you will be asked to list six potential supervisors.

 They will review your application materials, including: